uniwue-zpd/werft/README.md

 ```

 ### Installation
-If you have configured everything accordingly run the following commands while inside the `custom` directoy:
+If you have configured everything accordingly run the following commands while inside the `custom` directory:

 #### Build your custom image
 ```